NBA : The NBA wants to return on July 31

 As sources from the competition explained to Charania himself, the league has considered four scenarios for the possible restart: 16 teams that would go straight to the play-off, 20 teams with the initial group stage prior to the qualifying rounds, 22 teams to decide the final playoff places with a previous tournament and, lastly, 30 teams, reaching 72 matches and end with a play-in tournament.

-Furthermore, Charania explained that the Charlotte Hornets owner Michael Jordan appealed above all to « the safety of the players » and that the games without sense are not disputed. « Given that the NBA is prioritizing health and safety first, the return of 30 teams is unlikely in these circumstances, » Charania said.
+Furthermore, Charania explained that the Charlotte Hornets owner Michael Jordan appealed above all to « the safety of the players » and to not play games without sense. « Given that the NBA is prioritizing health and safety first, the return of 30 teams is unlikely in these circumstances, » Charania said.

 Adam Silver, NBA Commissioner | .